Dining with a purpose

 June 30, 2013 ASEAN Backpacking

 When backpacking, it's good to have a meal budget and stick to it, of course.
-But once in a while, it is all right to shell out a few more bucks, especially on restaurants like these that lets you dine with a purpose.
+But once in a while, it's alright to shell out a few more bucks, especially at restaurants like these that let you dine with a purpose.

-These are some of the restaurants I visited around Asia that fill up tummies and do wonders for the soul at the same time.
+These are some of the restaurants I visited around Asia that fill up tummies and work wonders for the soul at the same time.

 Street 174, Phnom Penh

 It took us more than 15 minutes to find this restaurant.
-I was already hinting on just eating at the next restaurant we see but good thing Mervin, our friend who organizes our backpacking trips didn't budge.
+I was already hinting at just eating at the next restaurant we saw, but luckily, Mervin, our friend who organizes our backpacking trips, didn't budge.

 Romdeng was a very pleasant discovery.

 Romdeng is run by former street children and their teachers.
-It is set in a colonial building with wooden carvings, beautiful paintings and other interesting decors.
+It is set in a colonial building with wooden carvings, beautiful paintings, and other interesting decor.

 The charming interior was actually a prelude to an even more delightful cuisine.